hcpty/arc/README.md

 # Readme
-Arc is a Site Agent.
+Arc is a site agent.